hyungccho/backbone_material/projects/w7d3-news-reader.md

 and show urls for the `feeds` resource.

 0. Using the rails console use the two custom methods in the `Feed` model to create and reload an RSS feed.
-Make sure you undestand how these methods work.
+Make sure you understand how these methods work.

 [rss-skeleton]: https://github.com/appacademy/news-reader